MIDDLETON ST GEORGE LOCAL HISTORY GROUP

-The group was started by a few friends who met informally to organise a public meeting which took place in March 2003.
+The group was started by a few friends who met informally to organise a public meeting, which took place in March 2003.
 It was well attended and a number of people volunteered to form a committee.
-Among the reasons for starting the group were the desire to bring people in the village together in a social setting and to use the Community Centre which at that time had very nearly been closed.
-We also wanted to try to give people more knowledge of the village and the surrounding area and we hoped that people would contribute their memories of the village and that a few people might do some research into aspects of the village from documents in various places.
+Among the reasons for starting the group was the desire to bring people in the village together in a social setting and to use the Community Centre, which at that time had very nearly been closed down.
+We also wanted to try to give people more knowledge of the village and the surrounding area, and we hoped that people would contribute their local memories or do some documentary research into the local history.

 We have several very useful sources of information available to buy, produced by members of our group:

 - In 2006 we produced a CD-ROM (Windows only) which contains copies of all the surviving parish magazines from St Lawrence’s Church, plus photos and copies of programmes and other information about the village, which were kindly loaned to us.
 It costs £5.